 I’m Geetha, an Indian living in the UK.
 I’m a cook, photographer, videographer, editor and voice behind the Flavours Treat.

 A bit About ME

 I’m a part-time food blogger and a full-time mother to a most adorable, bubbly and cute little girl.
 I am a vegetarian by choice and a food enthusiast who enjoys cooking for my family.

 In my previous life, I was a restaurateur and a part-time cook where I learnt about various regional cuisines, the importance of spices used to flavour the dishes.
-Kind and friendly chefs helped me to improve my cooking skills and gain the confidence to use shortcuts in the kitchen to make life easier when cooking.
+Kind and friendly chefs helped me to improve my cooking skills and gain the confidence to use shortcuts in the kitchen to make life easier.
 I’ve adapted a few simple techniques and tactics that helped me to take my cooking skills to the next level.